 Campbell’s Soup Box: Onion Mushroom was painted over 20 years after Warhol first used Campbell’s in his art in 1962.
 At this point his Campbell’s Soup Cans painting had created such a following, that Warhol was recognized with the Campbell’s brand more than actual Campbell’s spokespeople.
 After all this time, Andy Warhol’s Campbell’s Soup Box: Onion Mushroom Soup is still a revelation.
 In fact, it now stands for even more.
 When Warhol first came out with the soup box series, people thought he had gone insane and his insanity would let cause him to wiggle away from the contemporary art scene.
 This would have been true if the contemporary art scene itself were not evolving.
 But, it can be said without much doubt that Warhol was not just a part of this great metamorphosis, but also the architect of it.
 The main argument that the critics of Andy Warhol’s Campbell’s Soup Box: Onion Mushroom, had was that this was not art.
 But art itself had become more sophisticated, art represented far more than what was depicted on the paper.
 It was the man behind the painting and the idea behind that man that created the art.
 When it comes to the idea behind Andy Warhol’s Campbell’s Soup Box: Onion Mushroom, there is no argument that the idea was revolutionary.
 The idea that something so ordinary had so much magic as to be lionized in the way Warhol lionized it, was not just significant of the lionization of the object in question- but also a commentary on society.

-Campbell’s Soup Box: Onion Mushroom by Andy Warhol as Part of a Larger Body of Work
+Campbell’s Soup Box: Onion Mushroom by Andy Warhol as Part of his Larger Body of Work